Vision#

 Vision object property#

-There are nine properties that are included with each object (shown below) stored after the get object data block is used.
+There are multiple properties that are included with each object (shown below) stored after the get object data block is used.

 The AI Vision object property reporter block.#